jeffersonteng/pomodoro/README.md

+At project root:

-1. Run `npm install`.
+1. `npm install`
-1. Run `gulp` at the project root.
+2. `gulp`
-2. Open index.html in your favorite browser.
+3. Open index.html in your favorite browser.